tamzi/Grapla/docs/agentRules/testingRules.md

 ### Do

+- ✅ Use **JUnit 6** (`org.junit.jupiter.api.*`) for unit tests (`src/test/`)
+- ✅ Use **JUnit 4** with `@RunWith(AndroidJUnit4::class)` for instrumented tests (
+  `src/androidTest/`)
+- ✅ Maximize unit tests (fast, modern JUnit 6 features)
+- ✅ Minimize instrumented tests (only for UI and true device integration)
-- Use `runTest` for coroutine tests
+- ✅ Use `runTest` for coroutine tests
-- Use fakes over mocks (create in `core:testing`)
+- ✅ Use fakes over mocks (create in `core:testing`)
-- Use Truth for assertions
+- ✅ Use Truth for assertions
-- Use Turbine for Flow testing
+- ✅ Use Turbine for Flow testing
-- Test public APIs only
+- ✅ Test public APIs only
-- Use descriptive test names with backticks
+- ✅ Use descriptive test names with backticks
-- Test edge cases (empty, null, errors)
+- ✅ Test edge cases (empty, null, errors)
-- Keep tests independent
+- ✅ Keep tests independent

 ### Don't

+- ❌ Don't mix JUnit versions in the same test source set
+- ❌ Don't use JUnit 4 imports in unit tests (`src/test/`)
+- ❌ Don't use JUnit 6 in instrumented tests (`src/androidTest/`) - not supported by Android
+- ❌ Don't add third-party plugins for JUnit 5/6 instrumented test support
-- Don't use Mockk unless necessary
+- ❌ Don't use Mockk unless necessary
-- Don't test implementation details
+- ❌ Don't test implementation details
-- Don't write flaky tests
+- ❌ Don't write flaky tests
-- Don't skip coverage after changes
+- ❌ Don't skip coverage after changes
-- Don't test framework code (Room, Compose, etc.)
+- ❌ Don't test framework code (Room, Compose, etc.)
-- Don't use `Thread.sleep()` - use `advanceTimeBy()`
+- ❌ Don't use `Thread.sleep()` - use `advanceTimeBy()`
-- Don't ignore test failures
+- ❌ Don't ignore test failures

 ## Pre-Commit Checklist